Anuiel/algorithms/README.md

 # algorithms
 My implementation of some complex algorithms

-Some of them have cooments inside
+Some of them have comments inside